RAISING YOUR MIND TO AN ADULT LEVEL

 Socialistic Shani suffers in the rashi of Shanaicarya's mortal enemy individualistic Surya.

 Results depend very much upon whether Shani or Chandra is the stronger graha.

-Example public figures in whose nativities Shani is stronger than Chandra.
-They may been seen to exemplify the compensation mechanism: lack of maternal emotional support exchanged for; popular social roles.
+When Shani is stronger than Chandra, one may been seen to exemplify the compensation mechanism: lack of maternal emotional support exchanged for popular social roles.

 Seeking stability and security in an environment of emotional scarcity, Somana expresses Shani's agenda for complete social conformity.

 Chandra-yuti-Shani does NOT work to "change the system" .
 Shani IS the system.
 Shani = work and hierarchies; Chandra = the source of nourishment.

 Nishturabashi yoga holds deeply conservative views and for the most part practices a strictly orthodox version of the cultural customs of one's people.

 [nīcha] Shani-Mesha + Chandra-5: conservative-reactionary politics (5) at the maximum oppression.

 raised by elderly [Shani] parents or grandparents or within the stricture of a conservative institution

 Nishturabashi may be raised by elderly [Shani] parents or grandparents who discourage movement [Shani] and impose a regime of quietude, regular hours with no variation of habit, along with strict [Shani] observance of social convention.
 The home environment [Chandra] requires a respectable [Shani] facade regardless of the emotional truth within.